taherafirdose/100-days-of-Machine-Learning/README.md

 [code](https://github.com/taherafirdose/100-days-of-Machine-Learning/tree/master/Gradient%20Descent)

-# Day 28 and Day 29 - Learnt About different types of Gradient Descent
+# Day 34, 35 and 36 - Learnt About different types of Gradient Descent

 **Batch Gradient Descent (BGD)** computes the gradient using the entire training dataset, ensuring stability but being computationally expensive for large datasets.